rutgerblom/SDDC.Lab/README.md

 * Create the software library directory structure:
   * sudo ansible-playbook utils/util_CreateSoftwareDir.yml

-* Add installation ISOs and OVAs to the corresponding directory in the software library (/Software)
+* Add installation ISOs and OVAs to the corresponding directories in the software library (/Software)

 ## Usage

 To deploy a Pod:
-1. Generate a Pod configuration:
+* Generate a Pod configuration: **ansible-playbook playbooks/createPodConfig.yml**
-  1.  ansible-playbook playbooks/createPodConfig.yml
-1. Start a Pod deployment as instructed by the createPodConfig Playbook.
+* Start a Pod deployment per the instructions.
 For example: **sudo ansible-playbook -e "@/home/serbl/Pod-230-Config.yml" deploy.yml**